dbmum/Chat_Checker/README.md

 This program is for my senior project in my undergrad program.
 You can check on the most recent updates here.

+### Week 4 Update:
-I have streamlit code that works, I am having trouble getting my trained model file in the repository due to size.
+I have streamlit code that works locally, I am having trouble getting my trained model file either in the repository or usable by the deployed streamlit app due to size.
+I can get one to work or the other, but I am consistently running out of free resources.
+I will continue my work as planned on the project and plan to look into the app deployment in weeks 11-12.
+Otherwise I will rely on the local host and perhaps a Docker container.

 ## Planned Development Schedule - On schedule